 What to Look for in a Jones Act Lawyer

-Before you retain the legal services of a Jones Act lawyer, it’s important to evaluate each potential lawyer thoroughly to ensure that you have the best match possible for your case.
-The following suggestions should always be considered before you decide who’ll represent you.
+Before you retain the legal services of a Jones Act lawyer, it is important to evaluate each potential lawyer thoroughly to ensure that you have the best match possible for your case.
+The following suggestions should always be considered before you decide who is going to represent you.

 Experience and Knowledge

 A Jones Act lawsuit can get exceptionally expensive.
 Medical experts and medical proof alone can get pricey and typically need to be taken care of beforehand in order to establish proof of your injuries.
 This may require obtaining several different medical opinions and various medical tests.
 In addition, various occupational and safety experts may also be needed to establish your case.
-All these different types of expenses need to be handled prior to the trial or settlement negotiation, yet most seamen don’t have the money it takes until after they’ve been compensated for their case.
-As a result, you’ll need a Jones Act lawyer that has the financial backing to help prove your case.
+All these different types of expenses need to be handled prior to the trial or settlement negotiation, yet most seamen do not have the money it takes until after they have been compensated for their case.
+As a result, you will need a Jones Act lawyer that has the financial backing to help prove your case.